 How can I help my child who is currently dealing with Bell’s palsy?

 Living with Bell’s palsy is difficult, particularly for children.
 Parents should provide constant support to kids dealing with Bell’s palsy.
 This can help children manage anger, sadness, frustration, and other feelings commonly associated with the condition.
-Also, parents must preach patience as a child undergoes a Bell’s palsy treatment, as the time it takes to resolve Bell’s palsy symptoms varies based on the patient.
+Also, parents must preach patience as a child undergoes a Bell’s palsy treatment, since the time it takes to resolve Bell’s palsy symptoms varies.

-Dr. Azizzadeh is happy to meet with a child dealing with Bell’s palsy and his or her parents.
-He strives responds to pediatric Bell’s palsy concerns and questions, and in doing so, takes the guesswork out of Bell’s palsy treatments.
+Dr. Azizzadeh is happy to meet with a child dealing with Bell’s palsy and their parents.
+He can respond to pediatric Bell’s palsy concerns and questions.

-Schedule a Consultation with The Facial Paralysis Institute Today
+Schedule a Consultation with Dr. Azizzadeh of the Facial Paralysis Institute Today

-To find out more about how we assist Bell’s palsy in children and patients of all ages, please contact us today at (310) 657-2203 to set up an appointment.
+To find out more about the Facial Paralysis Institute and how we treat Bell’s palsy in children and adults, please contact us online or call us today at (310) 657-2203 to set up an appointment.